jdlopez/sqlcmd/README.md

         FROM MY_TABLE
     EOF

+If _mailSendTo_ configured the tool sends an email with formatted output.

 ## Config values:

 * jdbcDriverPath=Path to jdbc driver jar (loaded dynamically) if null it must be in classpath